 Start small, scale smart

-The most successful implementations begin with a focused pilot.
+Effective implementations often begin with a focused pilot.
 Pick one production line, one process, and one clear target—perhaps reducing changeover time on your highest-volume SKU.
-When this succeeds, expansion becomes easier while avoiding the disruption that kills momentum.
+When this succeeds, expansion becomes easier while avoiding the interruption that kills momentum.

 Strategic scheduling makes all the difference.
 By aligning installation with planned maintenance windows or seasonal slowdowns, you can complete major integration work without impacting production schedules.
-This requires careful coordination but proves excellent for minimizing operational disruption.
+This requires careful coordination but is effective for minimizing operational disturbances.

 Prepare infrastructure in advance